How does mental health affect the workplace?

 Excessive productivity demands, poor workplace culture and management, and increasing pressure to balance work-personal life all reflect an unhealthy workplace.
 These factors can take a huge toll on employees’ health (leading to stress, anxiety or depression) and job satisfaction, all of which can have a substantial impact on an organisation.

 The most significant way in which workplaces experience poor mental health of employees is through increased absenteeism.
-The Southern Cross Health Society ‘Wellness in the Workplace’ survey of 2015 estimates that New Zealand lost approximately 6.7 million working days to absence in 2014.
+The World Health Organisation predicts mental illness will be the leading cause of disability and absence in the workplace by 2030 if it’s not proactively addressed (more).
 Mental illness causes more days of work lost and work impairment than many other chronic conditions such as diabetes, asthma, and arthritis.
 Moreover, a recent WHO-led study estimates that depression and anxiety disorders cost the global economy US$ 1 trillion each year in lost productivity (more).

 What can employers do?